xvxx/gogo/README.md

 ## todo

-- [ ] back/forward
 - [ ] new window
 - [ ] ...tabs?
 - [ ] bookmarks
 - [ ] history
 - [ ] share history and bookmarks format with phetch
-- [ ] use local server instead of gopher.commons.host